Small Business SEO and Content Marketing often considered two separate marketing concepts.

 Most marketers believe in the above dichotomy, which states that content marketing and SEO are mutually exclusive.
 Search engine optimisation requires building your site’s infrastructure around specific keywords and phrases, while content marketing relies on high-quality content that your audience will find relevant.

-As Google continues to curb more traditional SEO efforts that it considers ‘gaming the system’, a plethora of ‘experts’ consider the concept to be dead and content marketing to be overtaking it as the most reliable way to gain website visitors.
+As Google continues to curb more traditional Search Engine Optimisation efforts that it considers ‘gaming the system’, a plethora of ‘experts’ consider the concept to be dead and content marketing to be overtaking it as the most reliable way to gain website visitors.
 That statement, however, is a myth.
 The two concepts are alive and well, not just coexisting but relying on each other for success.

 The Differences Between Content Marketing and SEO

 The reason the two concepts are so interconnected is surprisingly simple: they share a single goal, which is to bring visitors to your website.
-That doesn’t mean, however, that they are identical; SEO and content marketing have their differences, which can best be summed up as such:
+That doesn’t mean, however, that they are identical; Search Engine Optimisation and content marketing have their differences, which can best be summed up as such:

 - SEO is more technical than content marketing, and needs to be integrated into your website’s structure.
 It also has a narrower focus of gaining exposure specifically through search engine results.